DebabrataBanik/Bookmark-Manager/README.md

 TanStack Query handles all server state on the frontend.
 Mutations automatically invalidate the relevant queries so the feed, archive, and sidebar stay in sync after every action without manual state juggling.

+Brand logos are fetched client-side via the Brandfetch CDN using the bookmark's domain.
+If a logo isn't available or the client ID is missing, a letter avatar is shown as fallback.

 ---

 ## Known limitations

-- No authentication or multi-user support
+- No authentication or multi-user support — anyone with the server URL can hit the API
 - The scraper depends on the target site having proper meta tags.
 Sites that are JavaScript-rendered or paywalled will return incomplete metadata.
 - No user accounts yet — this is currently a single-user local app.